andrewperrindev/adventofcode/day01/README.md

 ### Part 1

-As they're making the final adjustments, they discover that their calibration document (your puzzle input) has been amended by a very young Elf who was apparently just excited to show off her art skills.
-Consequently, the Elves are having trouble reading the values on the document.

-The newly-improved calibration document consists of lines of text; each line originally contained a specific calibration value that the Elves now need to recover.
-On each line, the calibration value can be found by combining the first digit and the last digit (in that order) to form a single two-digit number.
+For a given list of input strings, parse out the first number and last number, then concatenate them together to form a two-digit number.

 For example:
 ```